Chain Reaction (game show): Main game

 There are four chains in the main game (not counting the Speed Chains).
 The gameplay is similar to the NBC and USA/Global versions, except that the words in the chain are now always two-word phrases or compound words.
-In the first season of the 2006-2007 version, the final letter of a word would be revealed (though the fact that it was the final letter was not announced, and sometimes was not evident).
+In the first season of the 2006–2007 version, the final letter of a word would be revealed (though the fact that it was the final letter was not announced, and sometimes was not evident).
 At that point, if the team did not guess the word correctly, the word was revealed and neither team received the money.
-Since the second season of the 2006-2007 version, the last letter is not revealed (as in the 1980 and 1986-1991 versions), although a shuffling placeholder (or a blank space in Catherwood's version) is shown in place of the last letter.
+Since the second season of the 2006–2007 version, the last letter is not revealed (as in the 1980 and 1986–1991 versions), although a shuffling placeholder (or a blank space in Catherwood's version) is shown in place of the last letter.
 If the word was not correctly guessed, the other team had a chance to either guess that word or choose a different space but did not receive another letter.

-In round one, each correct word is worth $100, round two words are worth $200 and words in round three are worth $300.
+In round one, each correct word is worth $100; in round two, words are worth $200; and words in round three are worth $300.
 Whichever team was behind going into a round started the next round (in the event of a tie, the team who did not start the last chain started the next chain).
-In the first two GSN runs, all chains that were not Speed Chains were seven-word chains.
+In the first two Game Show Network runs, all chains that were not Speed Chains were seven-word chains.
 In the 2021 version, the first three rounds are each played with a six-word chain.

 In the fourth round, each team is required to wager between $100 and $500 of their bank before being given their letter.
 If correct, they win their bet and keep control, if not, the amount of the bet is deducted and they lose control (or lose the game if they wagered the entire bankroll).
 In the 2021 version, the fourth round is the only round played with a seven-word chain, with wagers between $100 and $500, except a team can now wager up to $1,000 once there is only one word left to be revealed in the chain.

 A team can win the game if either they are ahead after the fourth round, or if at any time the other team's bankroll is reduced to zero.
 In the event of a tie at the end of the fourth round, the Tiebreaker is played.